ferretj/papers/ladder_networks.md

 Labels are balanced (via oversampling ?).

-All samples are used to train Ladder Networks.
+All samples in the dataset are used to train Ladder Networks.

 Denoising cost multipliers are hyperparameters to tune (first ones are huge, last ones are microscopic).